 I have no interest in reproducing antiques, but the colors are charming to my eye and there is something to be said for accelerating the process of perceived wear from shiny-and-new to worn and patinated instantly bypassing the grungy-looking intermediate period.
 Besides, no matter how much I use it and abuse it, additional wear and damage have only changed its appearance without making it perceptibly worse.
 I can’t think of another applied finish that does this better.

-And this finish has ensured that as the stool has become worn, scratched and paint-splattered over the years in my several shops it’s character has not been damaged but only improved.
+And this finish has ensured that as the stool has become worn, scratched and paint-splattered over the years in my several shops it’s character has not degraded but only improved.
 Would that my face had improved over the years to the same degree instead of growing more purple warts sprouting vigorous clumps of long black hairs

 Another advantage of traditional milk paint (v.s. the latex-based faux milk paint sold in home-centers and hobby stores) is that, since it contains large amounts of ground minerals, it cures to a hard surface that is surprisingly wear resistant — certainly more abrasion-resistant than standard latex, acrylic or polyurethane coatings commonly used for finishing wood.
 Excellent for rough use in a workshop.